 - Implement automatic logoff from systems containing PHI after a period of inactivity

-- Encrypt and decrypt PHI where appropriate (this is addressable, not optional in practice)
+- Encrypt and decrypt PHI where appropriate (technically addressable, but not optional in practice — any auditor or OCR investigator will expect encryption)

 Audit Controls (Required)